 A large portion of the track is ideal for toddlers, with an additional part of the track suitable for the more confident and older children.
 Whilst the track is designed with scooters in mind, skateboards, bicycles and other non-motorised wheeled craft are welcome.

-The track is surrounded by lots of grassy areas and is not close to the road, which is great if your little one veers off course!
-Park benches are dotted around the track, or alternatively you can bring a picnic blanket and sit under the shade of nearby trees.
+The track is surrounded by many grassy areas and is not close to the road, which is great if your little one veers off course!
+Park benches are dotted around the track, or alternatively, you can bring a picnic blanket and sit under the shade of nearby trees.